Pikmin: Legacy

 Pikmin appear in the Nintendo 3DS built-in application AR Games.
 Pikmin make a cameo during the process of transferring downloadable content from a Nintendo DSi to a 3DS, (or transferring from a 3DS to another 3DS or 2DS) with various types of Pikmin carrying the data over.
 A similar animation occurs when transferring saved data and other information from a Wii to an SD card using the Wii U transfer application, and a second animation, picking up where the first one leaves off, appears when completing the transfer from the SD card to a Wii U.

 Nintendo Land includes the series in a team attraction titled Pikmin Adventure, where players' Mii's fight robotic versions of familiar Pikmin foes.
 Pikmin Adventure utilizes the Wii U GamePad and Wii Remote; the former controls Olimar, whereas the latter allows other players to play as Pikmin.
 On the Game Boy Advance, the card-based Nintendo e-Reader peripheral included Pikmin minigames exclusive to Japan following the release of Pikmin 2, titled Pikmin 2-E. In the various minigames, players control either Olimar or the Pikmin to complete various puzzles.

 Pikmin franchise amiibo figures can be used to unlock a Pikmin Mii costume in Mario Kart 8 Deluxe, and Pikmin character costumes in Super Mario Maker.

 Several red, yellow, and blue Pikmin can be found across the land on ledges of Super Nintendo World at Universal Studios Japan, with some carrying objects like coins from the Mario franchise and a berry.
+In 2025, Miyamoto confirmed that Pikmin can appear across any Nintendo franchise seamlessly, and they have since appeared in the DLC for Super Mario Bros.
+Wonder and The Super Mario Galaxy Movie.